koknat/callGraph/README.md

 ## A multi-language tool to parse source code for function definitions and calls
-callGraph generates a call graph image and displays it<br>
+callGraph generates a call graph image and displays it on screen<br>
-The parser was designed for Python / Perl / TCL, and has been extended for other languages
+The parser was designed for Perl/Python/TCL, and has been extended for other languages, such as:<br>
+    awk, basic, fortran, go, lua, javascript, kotlin, matlab, pascal, php, R, raku, ruby, rust, shell, and swift.<br>
+C/C++/Java are not supported, since their complicated syntax requires a real parser.<br>
 !["Sample output of Python"](test/regression/example.py.golden.svg)

+    'callGraph' by Chris Koknat

     Usage:
         callGraph  <files>  <options>

     Options:
+        -language <lang>           By default, filename extensions are parsed for .pl .pm .tcl .py, etc If those are not found, the first line of the script (#! shebang) is inspected.
+                                   If neither of those give clues, use this option to specify 'pl' or 'tcl' or 'py'.

         -start <function>          Specify function(s) as starting point instead of the main code.
                                    These are displayed in green.
                                    This is useful when parsing a large script, as the generated graph can be huge.